-Lenham Primary school has a well defined complaints procedure that states at each stage who will be involved and the outcome to expect.
+Lenham Primary School has a well defined complaints procedure that states at each stage who will be involved and the outcome to expect.
 There may on occasions be the need for flexibility, eg a member of the Senior Leadership Team or a Governor (although they will be excluded from any further stage 3 proceedings) may need to represent the Headteacher if she is unavailable and the matter cannot be delayed.

 If the complaint is about the Headteacher, the complaint should be addressed to the Chair of governors.
-If the complaint is about the Chair of Governors it should be refined to the clerk of the Governing Body and the complaint should be put in writing.
+The Chair of Governors will act in the same capacity as the Headteacher in such instances.
+If the complaint is about the Chair of Governors it should be referred to the clerk of the Governing Body and all complaints should be put in writing.